 If you want a toothbrush with a small brush head:

 Individual Precision has a smaller brush head that allows you to reach everywhere and brush tooth by tooth.

 If you want a toothbrush with a good grip (wide):

-Individual Clean suits those who have a firm grip on the toothbrush when brushing.
+Individual Clean suits those who have a firm grip when brushing.
 It also has a larger brush head with specially made bristles for maximum effect for you who have a quick movement pattern when you brush your teeth.

 If you want a toothbrush with good grip (narrow):

 Individual Precision is our best-selling toothbrush and made for those who have a precise and gentle brushing technique.
 The handle is narrower to provide an easier grasp, and the bristles are smaller for maximum range.
 Clinic Precision Sensitive, which is sold exclusively in pharmacies, also has an ergonomic and narrow handle for superior navigation.

 If you want a soft toothbrush for sensitive teeth:

 Clean Between is a pharmacy alternative that has ultra-soft bristles for deep and effective cleaning.
 The bristles are proven to be gentle on the enamel so that it does not damage sensitive teeth.

 If you want a toothbrush that tells you when you brush too hard: